It’s time to say farewell to Doctor Who star Peter Capaldi.

 Importantly, we find that the First Doctor is faced with the very same decision.

-And after learning everything that the Doctor becomes, he isn’t so sure he wants any of it to happen.
+And after learning everything that he becomes, he isn’t so sure he wants any of it to happen.
 The Valeyard, The Doctor of War… there are some very sobering names attributed to The Doctor, that the First isn’t sure he can live with.

 And if he chooses not to regenerate, none of that will come to pass.